open-learning-exchange/open-learning-exchange.github.io/pages/techgenius/tg-router-config.md

 ## Router Configuration | Assigning a Dedicated IP address to the Community

-On a laptop open a web browser and type [http://tplinklogin.net](http://tplinklogin.net) or the default address of the router you are using, in this case [http://192.168.0.1](http://192.168.0.1) in the above example).
+Open a web browser and type [http://tplinklogin.net](http://tplinklogin.net) or the default address of the router you are using, in this case [http://192.168.0.1](http://192.168.0.1) in the above example).

 If successful you will see the following dialogue box.
 Enter the credentials and click Log In: